- Can dogs eat strawberries?

 Can dogs eat strawberries?

-Yes, dogs can eat strawberries, but they do contain sugar so they should always be given in moderation.
+Yes, dogs can eat strawberries, but they do contain sugar so should always be given in moderation.
 Be sure to only feed a small amount (just like you would with any snack) and follow the guideline that treats should make up no more than 10% of their daily calorie intake.

 Are strawberries good for dogs?

-No, fruits are high in sugar and can lead to a range of health problems in dogs including obesity, dental disease and diabetes.
+Fruits are high in sugar and can lead to a range of health problems in dogs including obesity, dental disease and diabetes.

 Can I give canned or strawberries in syrup when fresh ones are out of season?